selling

 Paint the interior

 Neutralize your room colors as needed (soft, warm grays, whites and creams are safe choices.)
 Or use existing neutral colors to refresh scuffed up walls and trim.
 New (and carefully applied) paint is an inexpensive and highly effective way to freshen your space.
-If you don’t have the time or energy, winter is a good time to hire a professional.
-They’re less busy so easier to schedule.
+If you don’t have the time or energy, winter is a good time to hire a professional — they’re not as busy so easier to schedule.

 Update light fixtures